LukeShortCloud/rootpages/src/commands/storage.rst

    :header: Example, Explanation
    :widths: 20, 20

-   guestmount -a image.qcow2 -m /dev/sda1 --rw /mnt, mount the sda1 partition from a QCOW2 image in a writeable mode to the /mnt directory
+   guestmount -a image.qcow2 -m /dev/sda1 --rw /mnt, mount the sda1 partition from a QCOW2 image in a writable mode to the /mnt directory

 guestunmount
 ~~~~~~~~~~~~